Andrade El Idolo: NXT (2015–2018)

-On the July 19 episode of NXT, Almas appeared with an unidentified woman and attacked Cezar Bononi before threatening No Way Jose, though Almas ran away when Jose ran back into the ring.
-After being absent from in-ring competition, Almas returned being accompanied by the woman who turned out to be his new manager Zelina Vega, defeating Jose on the August 9 episode of NXT and pacting a match at NXT TakeOver: Brooklyn III against Johnny Gargano on August 19, which Almas won.
-Almas returned on the October 11 episode of NXT, where he once again defeated Gargano.
-On the November 1 episode of NXT, Almas signed a contract where he pacted a match against Drew McIntyre for the NXT Championship, before attacking him later that night.
-On November 18 at NXT TakeOver: WarGames, Almas defeated McIntyre to become the new NXT Champion.

-On January 27, 2018, at NXT TakeOver: Philadelphia, Almas successfully defended the title against Johnny Gargano.
-Almas's match with Gargano at TakeOver: Philadelphia was highly acclaimed, earning five stars from Wrestling Observer Newsletter journalist Dave Meltzer, making it the first match in NXT history to receive a five-star rating.
-On January 28, at the Royal Rumble, Almas made his first main roster appearance entering as a surprise entrant at number 7 during the Royal Rumble match, in which he eliminated Kofi Kingston before being eliminated by Randy Orton.
-On February 3 during an NXT house show, Almas teamed with Zelina Vega in her first match as part of the company, in which they were defeated by Johnny Gargano and Candice LeRae.
-On February 21 episode of NXT, Almas retained the title against Gargano after interference from Tommaso Ciampa.
-At NXT TakeOver: New Orleans on April 7, Almas lost the NXT Championship to Aleister Black, ending his reign at 140 days.
-On April 18 episode of NXT, Almas accompanied Zelina Vega during her first televised match against Candice LeRae, in which she was defeated and this turned out to be Almas' and Vega's last appearances on NXT.
+Shortly after, Almas began feuding with NXT Champion Drew McIntyre, leading to general manager William Regal scheduling a championship match at NXT TakeOver: WarGames on November 18, where Almas defeated McIntyre to become the new NXT Champion.
+On January 27, 2018, at NXT TakeOver: Philadelphia, Almas successfully defended the title against Gargano.
+The match was highly acclaimed, earning five stars from Wrestling Observer Newsletter journalist Dave Meltzer, making it the first match in NXT history to receive a five-star rating.
+At Royal Rumble the next night, Almas made his first main roster appearance, entering the Royal Rumble match as a surprise entrant at number 7, in which he eliminated Kofi Kingston before being eliminated by Randy Orton.
+On the February 21 episode of NXT, Almas retained the title against Gargano after interference from Tommaso Ciampa, forcing Gargano to leave NXT in storyline.
+At NXT TakeOver: New Orleans on April 7, Almas lost the NXT Championship to Black, ending his reign at 140 days.
+On the April 18 episode of NXT, Almas accompanied Vega during her first televised match against Candice LeRae, which she lost; this turned out to be Almas' and Vega's last appearances on NXT.